olympus-robotics/mcap_builder/README.md

 ## Usage
 ### MCAP Is Installed
-To include MCAP in your library first you need to add it to your CMake:
+If you built and installed as described above, to include MCAP in your library first you need to add it to your CMake:
 ```cmake
 find_package(mcap)